DejanJoksimovic/jsScript/README.md

 ## for development mode, useEffect will be executed twice (for check)
 ## you can use console.time() and console.timeEnd() for logging
 ## if you need callback inside custom hook within useEffect, use 'useEffectEvent' hook to avoid adding callback as param for dependency array, that will trigger unecessary loop
+## return on useEffect will be executed before each change of dependent value to desynhronize
+as consequence of needed desynhronization, it will execute on component unmount
+## useEffect is actually a synchronization with external world
+Each Effect in your code should represent a separate and independent synchronization process.